 Outstanding Staff Team Award

-Presented to two or more staff members who function as a team and who have taken on time-limited projects.
+Presented to two or more staff members who function as a team and who have taken on time-limited projects that positively impact LSA.

 Outstanding Individual Employee Award

-The award is presented to an individual staff member (regardless of length of service) involved in any area of staff work who has made outstanding contributions that go beyond the ordinary fulfillment of the position’s duties.
+The award is presented to an individual staff member (with greater than 3 years of service) involved in any area of staff work who has made outstanding contributions that go beyond the ordinary fulfillment of the position’s duties.

-The award is presented to an individual staff member (with no more than 3 years of service at the College) involved in any area of staff work who has made outstanding contributions that go beyond the ordinary fulfillment of the position’s duties.
+The award is presented to an individual staff member (with no more than 3 years of service in LSA) involved in any area of staff work who has made outstanding contributions that go beyond the ordinary fulfillment of the position’s duties.

-Any LSA employee with a job title in the Career Family Classification System for staff is eligible to receive these awards.
-Temporary employees, students, and faculty are not eligible for consideration.
-Please note: an employee is unable to receive the same achievement award twice unless they are a member of a team.
-The new Robin Sarris Outstanding Supervisor Employee Award is considered equivalent to the Robin Sarris Individual Outstanding Employee Award, as is the Rising Star Award.
-Should an individual receive duplicate nominations, they will receive a certificate but no monetary award.
+Any LSA employee in a job title in the Career Family Classification System for staff or AFSCME contract is eligible to receive these awards.
+Temporary employees, students, faculty, and other LSA personnel are not eligible for consideration.
+Please note an employee is unable to receive the same achievement award twice unless they are a member of a team.
+The Robin Sarris Outstanding Supervisor Employee Award is considered equivalent to the former Robin Sarris Individual Outstanding Employee Award, as is the Rising Star Award.
+Should an individual receive duplicate nominations, they will receive a certificate and no monetary award.
 Eligibility questions should be addressed to LSA HR.
 Selection will be based on the information provided as part of the nomination process.

-Nominations are collected in two phases.
-The initial call for nominations will require completion of a nomination questionnaire.
-The Selection Committee will review all nomination questionnaires, and will then ask for letters of recommendation for only the top candidates.
-As in previous years, all nomination materials will remain confidential.
-All nominees must be in good standing in the College and have received satisfactory performance reviews.
+The Staff Achievement Awards Selection Committee will review all nomination materials.
+As in previous years, nomination materials will remain confidential unless nominators opt to have information shared with nominees.
+All nominees must be in good standing in LSA and have received recent, satisfactory performance reviews.
 Nominees must be in an active status when the nominations close.

-When reviewing nominations, the Selection Committee will look for examples of sustained excellence and strong performance.
-Consideration will be given to nominees who have made significant contributions or possess special qualities and attributes as outlined by the Annual Staff Achievement Awards Criteria.
+When reviewing nominations, the selection committee will look for examples of sustained excellence and strong performance.
+Consideration will be given to nominees who have made significant contributions or possess special qualities and attributes as outlined in the criteria for each award.

-All members of the LSA community (students, faculty, staff, and alumni) are invited to submit nominations for an individual or a staff work group/team working in LSA.
+All members of the LSA community (students, faculty, staff, alumni, etc.) are invited to submit nominations for an individual or a staff work group/team working in LSA.
 See eligibility above.

-The 2017 Selection Committee is comprised of members of the LSA Bicentennial Award Committee, including staff from LSA Human Resources, University Human Resources, as well as members of the LSA Staff (including two Chief Administrators).
-The Committee will submit its recommendations to the LSA Dean and the LSA Chief of Staff for final approval.
+The 2019 Selection Committee will be comprised of staff from across LSA (including two Chief Administrators), a staff member from University Human Resources, and a representative from LSA Human Resources.
+The Committee will submit recommendations to the LSA Dean and the LSA Chief of Staff for final approval.
 Members of the Selection Committee, the Dean, and the Chief of Staff are precluded from submitting nominations or letters of support.

 If you know staff members who perform their jobs in an exemplary manner or work groups/teams that are highly productive and effective, please nominate them for an award.
 In completing the nomination questionnaire, please: